 - Offer discounts to clients if they pay their bills quickly.

-Adjust requirements for sales by credit
+Action #2: Adjust requirements for sales by credit

-Companies frequently have to extend their clients credit, most of all when they’re beginning to grow.
+Companies frequently have to extend their clients credit, especially when they’re beginning to grow.
 Nevertheless, the cash flow of small business can be vulnerable and prone to vanish in credit sales.
 Therefore, it’s necessary to previously investigate the risk of extending each client’s credit.
 It’s necessary to know if they can pay their bills on time or if their business is really growing.
-Perhaps they only have problems with liquidity and could use the growth as an excuse to evade payments.
+Perhaps they really have problems with liquidity and could use the growth as an excuse to evade payments.
 It’s advisable to make detailed reports about the client in question and ask them to fill out a credit form.
 You could also consult the references.
 Another option to improve the income by credit is by accepting credit cards.
 This will cost a percentage, generally of two or five percent of each sale, but it could be a safer bet to receive payment for a sale at the moment.

 This is an obvious recommendation, and surely you already had it in mind.
 If you need more money in cash, it seems elemental to attract new clients or sell products or additional services to your current clients, even though this could be more complicated than it sounds.
 Obtaining new clients is essential for a growing business, but it can take time and money to realize sales.
 On the other hand, selling new products to existing clients can result to be cheaper and more achievable.
 However, it’s possible that increasing sales on the same client could only increase the accounts payable and not the cash flow if these sales are by credit.

-Offer discounts and promotions
+Action #4: Offer discounts and promotions